Health Insurance Requirement

 Submitting Proof of Coverage (for individuals who plan to enroll in a recommended or non-recommended plan)

-- Confirmation of enrollment in the recommended plan
+- Confirmation of enrollment in one of the recommended plans.

-Information for J-1 Scholars who are eligible for VT's Health Insurance
+Information for J-1 Scholars who are full time employees of the university and are eligible for VT's Health Insurance

 If you are eligible for VT's health insurance, please be aware that you must be very careful when choosing an insurance plan offered by VT to ensure that the plan you enroll in will meet the J-1 minimum insurance requirements.
 The following information is very important to remember when choosing a plan: